FAQs

 Yes, treatment is free to ICOM students when treated by a final year student in their supervised / trainee clinics or with the second year practical day groups.
 There is also a student discount available for appointments with fully qualified BAcC registered practitioners in the Acupuncture Clinic.

 ICOM is a small and friendly college, situated in beautiful grounds.
-We usually have a total of around 55 to 65 students attending.
-Class sizes are small – they can vary between 12 to 20 students.
-We aim to have around 20 students in each year group as this gives students the great opportunity of receiving more individual attention.
+We usually have a total of around 50-60 students attending.
+Class sizes are small – they can vary between 10 to 20 students.
+We aim to keep the class sizes small as this gives students the greatest opportunity to receive more individual attention.

-At present we don’t have halls of residence and all accommodation is arranged privately.
+At present we don’t have halls of residence and all student accommodation is arranged privately.
 You might already live locally.
-You can choose to live in a shared house with other students or rent a room with use of kitchen etc. with local landlords.
+You can choose to live in a shared house with other students or rent a room with local landlords.
 Some of our students live in Brighton in shared houses and share a car journey to the college daily.
 Our notice board has adverts for local accommodation and we are happy to advise if needed.

 Of course the answer is yes.
 As in any profession your commitment and effort will bring reward.
 You will have to allow for a period in which you build up your practice and client base, but once this is established a very good income can be made.
 Acupuncture is an area of healthcare that is growing well – it is used more and more each year, both within the NHS and by private patients.
 Read more here.